WorldPride caps off its first D.C. celebration with a weekend parade

 And a number of high-profile corporate sponsors that have supported the event in the past have declined to do so this year in the wake of Trump's executive order targeting "illegal DEI" initiatives in the federal government.

-That includes the controversial decision by the National Park Service this week to close Dupont Circle Park — considered by many as one of the city's queer landmarks — during WorldPride's finale weekend.
+That included the controversial decision by the National Park Service this week to close Dupont Circle Park — considered by many as one of the city's queer landmarks — during WorldPride's finale weekend.

 The move sparked immediate backlash, including from local elected officials.